ansible/awx-operator/docs/user-guide/database-configuration.md

 ```

 **Note**: If `postgres_storage_class` is not defined, PostgreSQL will store it's data on a volume using the default storage class for your cluster.

+#### Note about overriding the postgres image

+We recommend you use the default image sclorg image.
+If you are coming from a deployment using the old postgres image from dockerhub (postgres:13), upgrading from awx-operator version 2.12.2 and below to 2.15.0+ will handle migrating your data to the new postgresql image (postgresql-15-c9s).

+You can no longer configure a custom `postgres_data_path` because it is hardcoded in the quay.io/sclorg/postgresql-15-c9s image.

+If you override the postgres image to use a custom postgres image like postgres:15 for example, the default data directory path may be different.
+These images cannot be used interchangeably.